Will Spousal Support Apply In Your Texas Divorce?

-Marriages, whether they last or not, usually involve a fair amount of give and take.
+Marriages, whether they last or not, usually involves a contribution of both parties.
 But because of this, two people who are ending their marriage to one another are not always on equal financial footing when they stand apart.
-In these divorce cases, some amount of financial support from the spouse who is better off may be necessary.
+In these divorce cases, some amount of financial support from the spouse who is better off may be a remedy.

-Plano spousal support attorney, Jane-Ashley McMillan represents both husbands and wives in the Plano area and throughout Dallas County and Collin County in alimony-related concerns.
-Ms. McMillan has more than 20 years of experience in these matters and has been certified as a family law specialist by the Texas Board of Legal Specialization.
+Plano spousal support attorney, Jane-Ashley McMillan represents both husbands and wives in the Plano area and throughout Dallas, Denton and Collin counties in alimony-related concerns.
+Ms. McMillan has more than 30 years of experience in these matters and has been certified as a family law specialist by the Texas Board of Legal Specialization.

 Although this support is generally limited in its amount and duration, it can nonetheless be critical to the well-being of the spouse who needs it.

-For experienced representation in issues related to spousal maintenance, contact Dallas County divorce lawyer Jane-Ashley McMillan today.
+For experienced representation in issues related to spousal maintenance, contact divorce lawyer Jane-Ashley McMillan today.